NathanLaigle/apible/README.md

 # About Apible

 Apible is a simple lib, based on axios, that performs basic http requests on REST API.
-To use an Apible instance, just provide a typed entity to Apible instance create like below.
+To use an Apible instance, just provide a typed entity to Apible instance like below.

 ```
 import { Apible } from 'apible';